Angus Young: Career

 In April 2014 Malcolm was forced to leave the band due to ill health, leaving Young the sole continuous founding member left in the band.
 In May it was revealed that Stevie Young, Malcolm and Young's nephew, would stand in for his uncle to record AC/DC's latest record.
-In September Malcolm officially retired and Stevie was made AC/DC's official full-time rhythm guitarist.
+In September, Malcolm officially retired, while Stevie was made AC/DC's official full-time rhythm guitarist.
 AC/DC released Rock or Bust in the fall of 2014.
-In March 2016, after the departure of both Malcolm Young and drummer Phil Rudd, AC/DC was set back with yet another departure; long time lead singer Brian Johnson was ordered by doctors to stop performing or face total hearing loss.
+In March 2016, after the departure of both Malcolm Young and drummer Phil Rudd, AC/DC was set back with yet another departure: long-time lead singer Brian Johnson was ordered by doctors to stop performing or face total hearing loss.
 Young, determined to finish what the band started, recruited Guns N' Roses singer Axl Rose to stand in for Johnson for the remainder of the Rock or Bust World Tour.
 On 30 September 2020, the band's official Twitter account announced the pending release of a new album, Power Up, with the lineup of Angus Young, Stevie Young, Brian Johnson, Cliff Williams and Phil Rudd.

 In 2003, AC/DC were inducted into the Rock and Roll Hall of Fame, and the following year they were ranked number 72 on Rolling Stones list of the "100 Greatest Artists of All Time".
 VH1 ranked them number 23 on their list of the "100 greatest artists of all time" and number 4 in their list of the "100 greatest artists of hard rock".

 Personal life

-Young has been married to Ellen van Lochem, who is Dutch, since 1980.
-They have no children.
+Young has been married to Ellen van Lochem, who is Dutch, since 1980; they have no children.
 They own homes in Australia, the UK, and the Netherlands.

 Although a heavy smoker, Young is a teetotaler and has been his entire life.

 On 24 August 2006, Young received Kerrang! magazine's Legend Award from the editor, Paul Brannigan, who called AC/DC "one of the most important and influential rock bands in history".
 On 16 May 2012, he was named the "Best Australian Guitarist of All Time" in a poll conducted by Australian Guitar Magazine.